Etnath/GreenRound.Portable.Utilities/README.md

 * A lot of planned functionalities are missing
 * It is in early development so namespace and design may change between versions.
 Compatibility between versions is currently not guaranteed.

-###Copyright remark

-Because of the nature of this library, class, functions, or module with similar design or purpose might already have been implemented before.
-If you feel this library is enfringing copyright, please create an issue ticket.